Eritrean Catholic Church

-Like the other Eastern Catholic Churches, the Eritrean Catholic Church is in full communion with the Holy See.
-It holds to the Christological definition taught at the Council of Chalcedon and accepts the universal jurisdiction of the Pope.
-These points distinguish it from the Eritrean Orthodox Tewahedo Church, which is an Oriental Orthodox church comprising most Christians in the country.
-Like the Eritrean Orthodox Tewahedo Church, the Eritrean Catholic Church follows the Ethiopic liturgical rite in the Ge'ez language, a Semitic language which fell out of common use several centuries ago.
-This rite is based on the Coptic Church liturgy.
+The Eritrean Catholic Church is a sui iuris (autonomous) Eastern Catholic Church based in Eritrea.
+As a Local Church of the Catholic Church, it is in full communion with the Apostolic See.
+It was established in 2015 when its territory was separated from the Ethiopian Catholic Church.
+The Church is organized under a metropolitan bishop who exercises oversight of a number of suffragan dioceses.
+In its liturgical services, it uses the Alexandrian Rite in the Geʽez language.

+Within the Tewahedo tradition, the principal distinction is ecclesial: the Eritrean Catholic Tewahedo Church is in full communion with the Pope of Rome, whereas the Eritrean Orthodox Tewahedo Church is not; both preserve Cyrillian Miaphysitism, the Geʽez Rite, and the historic Tewahedo liturgical-theological heritage.

 History

 Pre-20th century

 In 1839 Giustino de Jacobis, an Italian Vincentian priest, arrived as a missionary in the area that is now Eritrea and northern Ethiopia.
-He preferred to employ the local liturgical rite in the Ge'ez language rather than the Roman Rite in Latin.
+He preferred to employ the local liturgical rite in Geʽez rather than the Roman Rite in Latin.
 He attracted a considerable number of local priests and laity to enter into full communion with the Catholic Church.
 He died in 1860 at Halai, near Hebo, in what is now the Southern Administrative Region of Eritrea.

 In 1869, Italy began to occupy Eritrea and in 1890 declared it a colony of the Kingdom of Italy, fostering immigration of Italians.
 In view of the changed situation, the Holy See set up on 19 September 1894 the Apostolic Prefecture of Eritrea, entrusted to Italian Capuchins, thus removing Eritrea from the territory of the Apostolic Vicariate of Abyssinia of the Vincentians, who were predominantly French.
 In the following year, the governor of the colony expelled the remaining Vincentian priests on the unfounded suspicion of having encouraged armed resistance.

 Most of the local population who became Catholics had been members of the Coptic Orthodox Church, whose Ethiopian portion became the Ethiopian Orthodox Tewahedo Church in the mid-20th century when it was granted its own patriarch by Cyril VI, Pope of the Coptic Orthodox Church of Alexandria.
-They kept the rites of that Church in the ancient liturgical language of Ge'ez, giving rise to an Ethiopic-Rite Catholic community.
+They kept the rites of that church in the ancient liturgical language of Geʽez, giving rise to an Ethiopic-Rite Catholic community.